schizoneko/ET2100-DSA/DSA_Report/README.md

 1. **DSA_Report**:
    - **Description**:
      - `Problem.txt`: Contains the problem description and requirements.
-     - `Requirements.txt`: Explains the requirements and details of the algorithm.
+     - `Requirements.txt`: Explains the requirements professor gave.
    - **src**:
      - `Solution.c`: Contains the main source code implementing the algorithm to convert a binary tree into a doubly linked list (DLL).